-15. Excessive (Inappropriate) Display of

-Affection Excessive display of affection is prohibited.

-- 16. Extortion or Blackmail Obtaining money or property by violence, threats of violence, untrue accusations, or public ridicule is prohibited. - 17.
-Failure to Identify Self (Defiance or Noncompliance) All students in school buildings, on school grounds, or at school-sponsored events must, upon request, identify themselves to school district personnel or their designee.
-Student failure to provide his or her correct name, address, and parent contact number upon such request is prohibited.

-18. False Alarm Activating or raising a false alarm, tampering with the fire alarm system, or knowingly making a false report of fire or other emergency is prohibited.

-19. False Impersonation (Lying/False

-Information) Students may not claim to be someone else with the intent to deceive school personnel, other students, or members of the community, or in connection with any school district activity or function.

-20. False Information/False Witness/Lying The presentation of information or testimony (oral or written) that is knowingly misleading, untrue, or knowingly misrepresenting facts, or an actual attempt to defraud or lie is prohibited.
+- 15. Excessive (Inappropriate) Display of Affection Excessive display of affection is prohibited. - Extortion or Blackmail Obtaining money or property by violence, threats of violence, untrue accusations, or public ridicule is prohibited. - 17.
+Failure to Identify Self (Defiance or Non-compliance) All students in school buildings, on school grounds, or at school-sponsored events must, upon request, identify themselves to school district personnel or their designee.
+Student failure to provide his or her correct name, address, and parent contact number upon such request is prohibited. - 18.
+False Alarm Activating or raising a false alarm, tampering with the fire alarm system, or knowingly making a false report of fire or other emergency is prohibited. - 19.
+False Impersonation (Lying/False Information) Students may not claim to be someone else with the intent to deceive school personnel, other students, or members of the community, or in connection with any school district activity or function. - 20.
+False Information/False Witness/Lying The presentation of information or testimony (oral or written) that is knowingly misleading, untrue, or knowingly misrepresenting facts, or an actual attempt to defraud or lie is prohibited. - 21.
+Fighting Mutual participation in physical aggression/violence is prohibited.

-21. Forgery/Cheating (Academic

-Dishonesty) Intentionally using another person's work as their own, or engaging in unauthorized use of material, information, notes, study aids, technology devices or communication during an academic exercise is prohibited.
-Students may not make, alter, or possess a document that the student knows to be false or forged.
-Students may not claim the work of others as their own.

-22. Fighting Mutual participation in physical aggression/violence is prohibited.
 (See also Assault and Physical Aggression) Fighting and physical violence, which include any instigation or starting of violence or actual violence in which striking, kicking, shoving, pushing, and /or any other physical contact of a violent nature is used against another person are prohibited.
 When two or more students are involved in any verbal or physical fight or altercation, all parties may be subject to suspension or expulsion.